-An Israeli grill from the team behind the acclaimed Zahav opened in Fishtown in a former warehouse, serving Israeli skewers, hummus, baba ganoush, and more.
-Laser Wolf is designed with the feel of the popular Machane Yehuda Market, or “shuk,” in Jerusalem, 1301 N. Howard Street, Fishtown.
+Considered one of the best new restaurants in the world by Condé Nast Traveler, Laser Wolf is an Israeli grill in Fishtown from the team behind the acclaimed Zahav, serving Israeli skewers, hummus, baba ganoush, and more.
+Housed in a restored warehouse space, the restaurant is designed with the feel of the popular Machane Yehuda Market, or “shuk,” in Jerusalem, 1301 N. Howard Street, Fishtown.
 Read more: Philadelphia’s Essential Eats

 The latest from Michael Schulson, Nina Tinari and Jeff Michaud, this Italian spot is just off Rittenhouse Square.
 The pasta-focused menu also features small plates like snapper crudo and larger dishes to share, 1723 Locust Street.

 With a Latin, Middle Eastern and Asian-influenced menu and design, this restaurant, bar and live entertainment venue is in Midtown Village.
 In the spring, a garden and patio will debut behind the restaurant, 1223 Walnut Street, Convention Center District.

 Chandeliers, white tablecloths and personal family touches mark chefs Angela and Joe Cicala’s elegant Southern Italian restaurant in the historic Divine Lorraine Hotel.
 The talented duo’s menu features the rustic food they’re known for in a more refined setting, 699 N. Broad Street, North Philadelphia.